tawrahim/Ruby_Games/README.md

 # About
 The code in this repository are problems that I find online and solve.
 All the solutions are written in ruby.
 The idea behind this project is to practice as much ruby as I can so that I dont end up forgetting what I have learnt.
-The motivation of this project if from [Joshua Cheek's] (http://github.com/JoshCheek/Play) play repository whereby he created a bunch of projects.
+The motivation of this project is from [Joshua Cheek's] (http://github.com/JoshCheek/Play) play repository.

 ## Installation